kevinhikaruevans/kevinhikaruevans.github.io/index.md

 ## Greetings!

-I intend to post occasionally, mostly for my own purposes.
-Every now and then, I might post something interesting or meaningful.
+This is my personal blog, journal, and diary.
+I don't really know what to post here, so I'm mostly using this for my own purposes.

 ### Links